Guhan21/nestjs-task-manager/README.md

 ## Description

-A To-Do API built using [Nest](https://github.com/nestjs/nest), TypeScript ORM and PostgreSQL to demonstrate the core concepts of NestJS.
+A To-Do API built using [Nest](https://github.com/nestjs/nest), TypeORM and PostgreSQL to demonstrate the core concepts of NestJS.

 ## Installation